Ken Schrader: 1988–1996: Hendrick Motorsports

 In 1988, Schrader moved over to the No. 25 Folgers sponsored Chevrolet for Hendrick Motorsports.
 In his first race, he won the pole for the Daytona 500, beginning a three-year streak in which he won the pole for that race.
 After initially failing to qualify in the No. 25 for the following race, Schrader purchased a racecar from Buddy Arrington to drive in the No. 67 Ford, this time successfully qualifying.
 Schrader won his first career race, at the Talladega DieHard 500, and finished fifth in the final standings.
-He won his second career Cup race the following season at Charlotte Motor Speedway, and finished fifth in the standings again.
+He won his second career Winston Cup Series race the following season at Charlotte Motor Speedway, and finished fifth in the standings again.
 He also earned his first career Busch Series win at the Ames/Peak 200.

 Kodiak became Schrader's sponsor in 1990.
-Although he failed to win, he collected three poles, and seven top fives, dropping to 10th in points.
-In 1991, he got his third win, at the Motorcraft Quality Parts 500, and his final Winston Cup win, at Dover International Speedway.
+Although he failed to win, he collected three poles, and seven top fives, dropping to tenth in points.
+In 1991, he got his third win, at the Motorcraft Quality Parts 500, and his final Winston Cup Series win, at Dover International Speedway.
 He had nine total top-five finishes and finished ninth in the final points standings.
-In 1992, he dropped to 17th in the standings after posting eleven top 10s.
+In 1992, he dropped to seventeenth in the standings after posting eleven top-tens.
 The following season, Schrader returned to ninth in the points and won a career-high six poles.
 He had his career-best points finish in 1994 when he finished fourth.
 He also won his most recent Busch race at Talladega.

 In 1995, Budweiser became Schrader's primary sponsor.
-Schrader lost the top end of his left thumb in a mishap at Evergreen Speedway in a NASCAR Supertrucks practice session on May 13th.
-He won his final pole with Hendrick, at Pocono Raceway and dropped back to 17th in points.
+Schrader lost the top end of his left thumb in a mishap at Evergreen Speedway in a NASCAR Supertrucks practice session on May 13.
+He won his final pole with Hendrick, at Pocono Raceway and dropped back to seventeenth in points.
 He survived a horrific crash in the DieHard 500 at Talladega Superspeedway.
-After he improved only to 12th in the standings in 1996, Schrader left Hendrick Motorsports after a nine-year association with the team.
+After he improved only to twelfth in the standings in 1996, Schrader left Hendrick Motorsports after a nine-year association with the team.